 When significant flooding strikes one of our interior communities, Tanana Chiefs Conference can step forward to provide supplies and support during times of need, even before government and other organizations can, by coordinating with both state and federal agencies.
 TCC has always been willing to assist our tribes during disaster situations.
 However, it is important that you are prepared before flooding happens.

-The map below provides a breakup status on the rivers.
+The static image map below provides a breakup status on the rivers.
 This is a helpful tool to understand what the flood risk is in your community on a day-to-day basis.
-For more information and to use the interactive map, click here.
+For more information and to use the interactive version of the map, Visit the National Weather Service Breakup Page.

 Preparing for a Flood